ZetaGo-Aurum/AleoPantest/INTERACTIVE_CLI_GUIDE.md

-# AleoPantest Interactive CLI System - Implementation Guide
+# Aleocrophic Interactive CLI System - Implementation Guide

 ## Overview

-This document describes the comprehensive improvements made to the AleoPantest penetration testing framework to provide an interactive CLI system for beginners while maintaining professional functionality.
+This document describes the comprehensive improvements made to the Aleocrophic penetration testing framework to provide an interactive CLI system for beginners while maintaining professional functionality.

 ## What's Been Improved